Data Store overview

 Processing items from a Data Store

-You can create a Blend to process items from a Data Store.
+You can create an automation to process items from a Data Store.
 Use the block

 List items to process to get items from a Data Store with status

 Ready to process and items with status